 };

-to update sw.js.
+From the project directory, re-run npm run build to update sw.js.
 The precache manifest in the production service worker (sw.js) has been updated to contain all the static files we had previously.

 Refresh the app and activate the updated service worker in the browser.
 In Chrome DevTools, you can activate the new service worker by going to the Application tab, clicking Service Workers and then clicking skipWaiting.
-Observe in developer tools that the globPatterns
+Observe in developer tools that the globPatterns files are now in the cache (you might need to refresh the cache to see the new additions).

-from the Network tab the home page loads but not the fonts, we will fix that in the next step.
+If you enable Offline mode from the Network tab the home page loads but not the fonts, we will fix that in the next step.

-files in workbox-config.js, we can easily update the manifest and precached files.
-Re-running the workbox injectManifest
+By editing the globPatterns files in workbox-config.js, we can easily update the manifest and precached files.
+Re-running the workbox injectManifest command (via npm run build) updates our production service worker with the new configuration.

-method sets up an implicit cache-first handler.
+In addition to precaching, the precacheAndRoute method sets up an implicit cache-first handler.
 This is why the home page loaded while we were offline even though we had not written a fetch handler for those files!

 workbox-sw.js has a routing module that lets you easily add routes to your service worker.

-call.
-Make sure you're not editing the production service worker, sw.js, as this file will be overwritten when we run workbox injectManifest
+Let's fix the fonts problem now.
+Copy the following code into sw-template.js beneath the precacheAndRoute call.
+Make sure you're not editing the production service worker, sw.js, as this file will be overwritten when we run workbox injectManifest again.

 In sw-template.js